-- Reduction in carbon intensity of energy in buildings and transport through biomass/biofuels (see 4.1.1 and 4.1.2 above): Unfortunately, this decarbonisation strategy does not carry the positive co-benefits that other transitions to low-carbon energy bring.
-In particular, health impacts from air pollution are comparable to fossil fuels (-) and a high carbon price can even incentivise transitions that are negative for public health, e.g. from natural gas to solid biomass (-).
-Apart from that, there are significant sustainability and climate concerns with regard to biomass (-).
-On the positive side, given abundant forest and a lack of fossil resources, a greater reliance on biomass does increase Swedish energy independence (+). - Reduction in carbon intensity of energy in industry, transport and heating through electrification (see 4.1.1 to 4.1.3 above): While there are concerns with hydroelectricity and nuclear power as well (-), relying on a greater role for electricity in the energy mix not only decarbonises the affected sectors, but also leads to very significant health benefits through avoided air pollution (+).
-In addition, wind turbines have made primarily caused capacity additions in Sweden over the last couple of years, suggesting that additional electricity demand does not necessarily lead to more hydroelectricity or nuclear power (IVA, 2016).
-Apart from these health benefits, increased reliance on electricity increases energy independence (+). - Reduction in energy intensity in transport and industry (see 4.1.2 and 4.1.3 above): Reductions in energy intensity through greater energy efficiency share the benefits of carbon intensity reduction strategies (+)16.
+- Reduction in energy intensity in transport and industry (see 4.1.2 and 4.1.3 above): Reductions in energy intensity through greater energy efficiency share the benefits of carbon intensity reduction strategies (+).
 In addition, they present additional benefits in the form of long-term cost savings through reduced energy costs (+).
-Even in the case of electricity, which is extremely low-carbon, greater electrical energy efficiency can support decarbonisation by increasing electricity available for further electrification. - Increased costs for non-electric energy: In those cases where the carbon tax makes a cheap form of fossil energy uncompetitive, energy costs increase, at least in the short term (-).
+Even in the case of electricity, which is extremely low-carbon, greater electrical energy efficiency can support decarbonisation by increasing electricity available for further electrification. - Increased costs for non-electric energy: In those cases where the carbon tax makes a cheap form of fossil costs energy uncompetitive, energy increase, at least in the short term (-).
 For example, Andersen (2010; pp. 6-7) estimated the overall effect of the carbon and energy tax reform to be positive for GDP (+).
 The only negative effect in the long term, according to Andersen (2010; p.
-8), lies in the cost increase for energy-intensive industries (-), estimated at the time to reach up to 4% of gross operating surplus. - Revenue generation and the 'double dividend' of reducing distortionary taxes: Apart from the general revenue generating potential that lowered the burden on the government's budget (+), the revenues from CO2 taxes can be used to reduce distortionary taxes (+).
+8), lies in the cost increase for energy-intensive industries (-), estimated at the time to reach up to 4% of gross operating surplus. - Revenue generation and the 'double dividend' of reducing distortionary taxes: Apart from the general revenue generating potential that lowered the burden on the government's budget (+), the revenues from $CO_2$ taxes can be used to reduce distortionary taxes (+).
 Since its implementation, the generated revenue has been put towards reducing income or labour taxes.
 There is even the possibility that the carbon tax creates net economic benefit by allowing the reduction of taxes that create distortions, such as labour taxes that disincentivise work.
 This effect is known as the strong form of the 'double dividend hypothesis' (Goulder, 1995).
 While it is unclear whether this holds in the Swedish case, it appears that the carbon tax has not imposed net negative impacts on the Swedish economy (Andersen, 2010; p.
 7).